YushiOMOTE/econf/README.md

 * **Supports nesting:** Supports nested structs in an intutive manner with a little constraint.
 * **Supports compound types:** Supports `tuple`, `Vec`, `HashMap` and various types.
 * **Supplemental:** Loads supplementally into existing variables in the code without changing the original logic.
-* **Maintainer friendly:** Simple code base.
+* **Contributor friendly:** Simple code base.
 Comprehensible with a little study on basic macro usage.

 ## Supported types